kumahq/kuma/docs/proposals/custom-sidecar-config.md

 which can modify sidecar config utilizing [jsonpatch](https://jsonpatch.com).

 ## Custom Resource Definition
-The new CRD will be named ContainerTemplate.
+The new CRD will be named ContainerPatch.
 It will allow for customer configuration of both sidecar and init containers.
 It will be namespace scoped.